 Roses should be cut back dramatically before Valentine’s Day (what a convenient way to remember it).
 Remember that blooming only occurs on new growth.
 This is why people will often prune their rose shrubs, proper pruning will result in a double stem and double the blooms.
 If no annual cutback on pruning is completed then there will only be blooming on the top / new growth.
 So be aggressive on the cut back!

 The temptation is to under do it but the result is less blooms and a larger shrub.
 We often see over grown roses that are the result of years of under-pruning.
 In the picture on the right (taken at our office) you can see the very short stick-looking things in the fore-ground.
 These are roses cut back.
 The roses in the back are pre-cut back.
 As you can see it is aggressive and a bit scary at first to cut them back this far, but it is the right thing to do!
-I put together a whole post on this specific rose if you want to see the growth throughout a spring season.
-Visit that post here.

 As a caveat (I like caveats), be careful on the very mature knockout roses.
 You want to leave a couple feet of stem minimum on a very mature rose shrub – otherwise you could kill it.